MIPT-ILab/mipt-mips/README.md

 ### C++ requirements

-MIPT-MIPS uses C++17 and Boost 1.61.
+MIPT-MIPS uses C++17 features and Boost 1.61.
 Thus, you have to use compilers of these versions or newer:
 * GCC 7
 * Clang 5.0
 * Apple LLVM 7.3.0